Tackling an ancient hatred in modern ways, creating a better future for Australia.

 Alex immigrated to Australia from the Ukraine over 30 years ago.
 Alex works in the financial services industry and serves on a number of company and not-for-profit boards.
 He is a director of United Ukraine Appeal, a registered Australian charity focused on delivering humanitarian aid to the people of Ukraine.
 Alex also serves on the Board of the Royal Hospital For Women Foundation.

-Professor Jennifer Westacott AO
+Professor Jennifer Westacott AC

 Guardian